kappacite/box-certificative-himeji/README.md

-# 🌍 Travel Planner — Dynamic Route Optimizer
+# 🌍 Himeji Planner — Dynamic Route Optimizer

 Travel Planner is a complete web application designed to help travelers plan, organize, and optimize their itineraries.
 The platform features an advanced routing engine that solves the **Traveling Salesperson Problem (TSP)** with support for fixed/locked stops and structured hotel layovers, presenting an interactive animated route map.